MXHJohn314/User-Recognition-CS3120-Project-/README.md

 ### It's a big deal

 <p>
-We take the safety of all volunteers very seriously.
-Several precautions are taken to maintain this privacy.

 - We can only collect data from keystrokes sent to the typing test.
 No other windows are allowed to log keystrokes
 - No data sets will be available on this repo